Ndohjapan/docker-react-chat-app/README.md

 A simple real time chat app created with Nodejs, ReactJs and MongoDB and Firebase for Authentication

-The app is created to run as a docker container.
+Each component of the app runs as separate containers and it is currently deployed to Google Cloud Compute Engine.

 ### Hosted on: http://34.71.9.20/
 There are default users on the app which you can start chatting with